Types of Sources

 Secondary sources are your conversation partners as you study the topic.
 Examples of secondary sources are books, scholarly monographs, journal articles, and Ph.D. dissertations.
 These sources help the student understand the topic on a deeper level and develop their own ideas about the topic.
 Secondary sources can also be broken up into four levels:

-Beginner-Level Sources - Broader overviews that help you enter in to the conversation about a given topic and serve as as springboard into more intermediate-level sources in the field.
-Examples might include books in the 40 Questions Series, Counterpoints Series, Short Studies in Systematic Theology Series, and other series like these.
+Beginner-Level Sources - Broader overviews that help you enter in to the conversation about a given topic and serve as a springboard into more intermediate-level sources in the field.
+These resources do not assume any prior knowledge of the topic.
+Examples might include books in the Oxford Very Short Introductions Series, the 40 Questions Series, Counterpoints Series, Short Studies in Systematic Theology Series, and other series like these.

 Intermediate-Level Sources - More-detailed, focused, book-length treatments of a topic that take you deeper into the conversation.
+These resources assume a basic knowledge of the topic.
 Examples might include books in the Foundations of Evangelical Theology Series, Theology for the People of God Series, or other individual volumes on a topic.

 Advanced-Level Sources - Narrow studies of a topic that build on and add nuance to the content of intermediate-level sources.
+These resources assume a significant knowledge base (key figures, key works, key arguments, and technical terms) in the topic.
 Examples might include technical books on a topic and peer-reviewed journal articles.

 Mastery-Level Sources - Laser-focused studies written for academics.
-These resources usually include the most nuance and technical language on a given topic.
+These resources usually include the most nuance and technical language on a given topic, and they assume a firm, expansive grasp on the field.
 Examples might include PhD dissertations, academic monographs, and academic conference volumes.

 We recommend two different research processes.
 Choosing which process to use depends on the paper requirements outlined in the syllabus.
 Please be sure to read the adjacent box: Types of Sources.